 Sign up for this blog here and connect with me on LinkedIn, Facebook, Twitter, YouTube and Instagram.

 Can I Help You?

 Hi, I’m Josh Horn, CPA/ABV, CVA of Horn Valuation.
 I help with business valuations in friendly or unfriendly situations.
 I also help owners build valuable companies.
 My clients are business owners and attorneys.
-If you’d like more information, check out my website hornvaluation.com, email me at firstname.lastname@example.org, or call me at 217-649-8794.
+If you’d like more information, email me at firstname.lastname@example.org, or call me at 217-649-8794.

 I’m a licensed Certified Public Accountant (CPA) and double-credentialed in business valuation (CVA & ABV).
 I’ve been a tax and business consultant in a top 100 CPA firm and a controller in a large international company.
 I’ve also valued and been the primary adviser to multi-million dollar and small companies in various industries.